checkedc/checkedc/README.md

 # Checked C
-This is the Secure Software Development Project (SSDP) fork of Checked C.
+This is the Secure Software Development Project fork of Checked C.
 The Checked C extension was
 originally developed at Microsoft from 2016-2021.
 Microsoft has stopped funding further development of Checked C. We greatly appreciate the support of Microsoft for the project through 2021.
 We created this fork to continue development of Checked C.

 Checked C adds static and dynamic checking to C to detect or prevent common programming errors such as buffer overruns and out-of-bounds memory accesses.
 The goal of Checked C is to improve systems programming by making fundamental improvements to C.
 This repo contains
 sample code, the SSDP [extension specification](https://github.com/secure-sw-dev/checkedc/releases),